 - A password is a special text field in which the typed password is displayed as asterisks.
 You can specify the number of characters to display and the maximum number of characters allowed in a password.

 A text area is a text box that displays information in multiple rows.
 You can specify the maximum number of characters allowed in a text area.
-When the input text reaches the width of the text area, the following text auto wraps to the next row, and so on.
+When the input text reaches the width of the text area, the following text will auto wrap to the next row, and so on.

-- An image button enables you to import an image from your local disk as a button.
+- An image button allows you to import an image from your local disk as a button.

 - A button can be used for submitting or resetting a form.

-- Lists and drop-down lists are generally called multivalued containers.
-They both provide a list of values for users to select from at runtime.
-A list displays values in a box with or without scroll bar and is suitable for showing just a few values.
+- Lists and drop-down lists are generally called multi-valued containers.
+They both provide a list of values for users to select from.
+A list displays values in a box with or without scrollbar and is suitable for showing just a few values.
 A drop-down list is a good choice for providing a long list of values while taking smaller room and presenting more values at the first sight.

-At present, Designer does not support basic web controls in page reports that use business views and their usages are limited when used in the configuration panel of library components.
+At present, basic web controls are not supported in page reports created using business views and their usages are limited when used in the configuration panel of library components.

 - Using Basic Web Controls in a Report